sensu/sensu-docs/content/sensu-go/5.18/guides/securing-sensu.md

 Sensu is no different.
 This guide describes the components you need to secure to make Sensu production-ready.

-To use this guide, you must have previously [generated the certificates][1] you will need to secure Sensu in production.
+Before you can use this guide, you must have [generated the certificates][1] you will need to secure Sensu.

 ## Secure etcd peer communication